Vinsky: Creation of a Football Academy

 In 2021, Vinsky took the next step in its development by creating a soccer academy.
 This academy, located in Magnanville, aims to train young players by combining sports, academic and cultural education.
 In addition to training sessions, the academy offers homework help sessions, cultural outings and awareness-raising on the use of social networks.
 The aim is to prepare youngsters for a career in soccer, while offering them a comprehensive education.

 Takeover of pro club SC Escaldes

 Building on its success with Vinsky FC, Vinsky has expressed its ambition to acquire a professional soccer club in Europe.
 He is looking for clubs in less publicized but competitive leagues, with the idea of revitalizing these clubs by investing in infrastructure and teams, in the hope of taking part in European competitions such as the Champions League, Europa League or Conference League.

-On 20 February 2025, he announced in a YouTube video that he was taking over professional club Sporting Club d'Escaldes in the Segona Divisió.
+On 20 February 2025, he announced in a YouTube video that he was taking over professional club Sporting Club Escaldes in the Segona Divisió.